1 OpenO365

 1. In the drop-down menu for selecting the exchange protocol (screenshot and information here: http://davmail.sourceforge.net/gettingstarted.html), choose either:

-• O365Interactive Office 365 with interactive browser window, not available in headless mode (OpenJFX required)
+• O365Manual Office 365 with interactive dialog, not available in headless mode (via url/browser, recommended).

-• O365Manual Office 365 with interactive dialog, not available in headless mode
+• O365Interactive Office 365 with interactive browser window, not available in headless mode (OpenJFX required, not recommended)

 2. URL: automatically chosen by davmail